hasft/halgo/README.md

 ## UniqueBy

 Duplicates are detected by comparing the key they map to with the keying function `f` by hash and equality.
-The keys are stored in a hash set in the iterator.
+The keys are stored in a hash set in the [Itertools](https://crates.io/crates/itertools).

 ``` rust
 // get from itertool